 - Outline your site’s architecture, like “example.com/products/shoes” vs. “example.com/shoes”

 - Follow a consistent layout, based on page types, like product, blog post, and product category

 - Compress all site images to maximize page speed

 - Optimize each product page with unique copy that targets a relevant keyword for SEO

-Once you complete your ecommerce website’s design, you can move onto testing it.
+Once you complete your ecommerce website’s UX design, you can move onto testing it.